paralax/ColossalOpera/hard/text_summarizer.md

 Automatic summarization is the process of reducing a text document with a computer program in order to create a summary that retains the most important points of the original document.
 A number of algorithms have been developed, with the simplest being one that parses the text, finds the most unique (or important) words, and then finds a sentence or two that contains the most number of the most important words discovered.
 This is sometimes called "extraction-based summarization" because you are extracting a sentence that conveys the summary of the text.

 For your challenge, you should write an implementation of a text summarizer that can take a block of text (e.g. a paragraph) and emit a one or two sentence summarization of it.
-You can use a stop word list (words that appear in English that don't add any value) from here: http://snowball.tartarus.org/algorithms/english/stop.txt
+You can use a stop word list (words that appear in English that don't add any value) from [here](http://snowball.tartarus.org/algorithms/english/stop.txt).

 You may want to review this brief overview of the algorithms and approaches in text summarization from [Fast Forward labs](http://blog.fastforwardlabs.com/post/141666523533/hp-luhn-and-the-heuristic-value-of-simplicity).